nus-cs2103-AY2021S2/tp/docs/team/rachelljt.md

       Should the user accidentally adds a task, they can delete it easily.
     * Highlights: The implementation was challenging as it required changes to existing commands.
 When the index is parsed, I had to take into account of the different scenarios.
-      For instance, I had to change the function of isNonZeroUnsignedInteger in StringUtil.java from a boolean function to an int function so that 1 will be returned if the index is a Valid Integer(Postive Integer), 2 for Invalid Integers(Non-positive integers) and 3 for Invalid Input(spaces, alphanumeric) such that different error messages would be thrown should the index differ from the format.
+      For instance, I had to change the function of isNonZeroUnsignedInteger in StringUtil.java from a boolean function to an int function so that 1 will be returned if the index is a Valid Integer(Positive Integer), 2 for Invalid Integers(Non-positive integers) and 3 for Invalid Input(spaces, alphanumeric) such that different error messages would be thrown should the index differ from the format.